The Royal Ottawa Golf Club: Moves to current site

-In the early 1900s, the Club purchased its current site in Aylmer, Quebec (now part of the city of Gatineau).
+In the early 1900s, the club purchased its current site in Aylmer, Quebec (now part of the city of Gatineau).
 The site had been known as Mrs. McVeity's orchard and coincidentally, it occupied land that was another of Philemon Wright's original farms, the Britannia Farm.
-Mrs. McVeity, who was nicknamed "Mrs. Slinn", was once Vice-President of Slinn's Bakery in Ottawa.
+Mrs. McVeity, who was nicknamed "Mrs. Slinn", was once vice-president of Slinn's Bakery in Ottawa.

-The Ottawa Golf Club built a new course, and constructed a comfortable and elegant clubhouse, which opened in 1904.
+The Ottawa Golf Club built a new course, and constructed a clubhouse, which opened in 1904.
 Five years later, it burned to the ground.
 Its replacement was built on the same site, and it burned down in 1930.
-The present clubhouse, which reflects the Victorian-era grace and charm of its predecessors, was officially opened on September 19, 1931.
+The present clubhouse was officially opened on September 19, 1931.

-In 1912, the Club received permission from King George V to use the designation 'Royal'.
+In 1912, the club received permission from King George V to use the designation 'Royal'.

-The Club presently has an 18-hole course and a 9-hole course, known as the Royal Nine.
+The club presently has an 18-hole course and a 9-hole course, known as the Royal Nine.
 The main course was designed by Tom Bendelow in a parkland style, and among its features are back-to-back par 3s (holes 11 and 12).
-The course was redesigned a few years later by noted Scottish architect Willie Park Jr. (twice Open Championship winner).
+The course was redesigned a few years later by Scottish architect Willie Park Jr. (twice Open Championship winner).
 The course has been modified in minor ways many times in the years since.
-The course is known nationally for its exceptionally quick, difficult greens.
 Royal Ottawa is affiliated with the Quebec Golf Association and the RCGA.

 Significant championships hosted

-The Club hosted the first Canadian Amateur Championship in 1895, and has hosted this championship eight more times (in 1899, 1906, 1911, 1914, 1925, 1951, 1991, 2016).
-The Club hosted the Canadian Open in 1906 and 1911.
+The club hosted the first Canadian Amateur Championship in 1895, and has hosted this championship eight more times (in 1899, 1906, 1911, 1914, 1925, 1951, 1991, 2016).
+The club hosted the Canadian Open in 1906 and 1911.
 It hosted the 2000 CN Canadian Women's Open (known at the time as the duMaurier Championship); this major championship was won by Meg Mallon.